 9 plus 2 un-confirmed

-The number of new daily confirmed cases is now falling again, probably as a result of the vaccine roll out and schools breaking up for summer.
-Use common sense, this pandemic is not yet over.
+The latest outbreak is still increasing slowly in our area.
 The vaccination programme is rolling along very nicely but we still need to take precautions.
 PLEASE take responsibility for your actions and protect the vulnerable.
 Someone is still passing on this virus to others.

 19 July: What’s changed: